botpress/documentation-v12/docs/conversation-studio/tutorials/emulator.md

 ## Payload Inspector

 The payload inspector lets you see and understand what the bot understood and why it took the decision he chose.
-Inside the emulator, you will see the metadata about [NLU](nlu), the conversa  tion [State](dialog), and the raw responses.
+Inside the emulator, you will see the metadata about NLU, the conversation State, and the raw responses.

 ## Sessions